 I applied for an internship at the Brandywine Workshop in 1984 to learn more about printmaking under the guidance of master printers currently at the Brandywine.
 Allan Edmunds had shown such a commitment and knowledge the art that I knew I could learn a great deal from him.
 My thinking proved correct.
 I believe in giving back to the art community that has always been so generous to me.

-Residency Eligibility Requirements and Goals of the Residency
+Residency Eligibility Requirements and Goals

 Distribution of Completed Art Works/ Multiples/Prints

 Artist and the BWA printshop split any signed numbers of the edition 50/50.
 Prints retained by Brandywine with be deposited into its permanent collections/archives, offered for distribution to partner institutions as part of the satellite collections program, included in local and traveling exhibitions, if selected by the the curator.
 There is no promise of an exhibition for any single artist or group of affiliated artists associated with this opportunity.
 The remainder of the multiples/prints will be offered for sale to support the general operations and programs of BWA.